Back to Blog

 League of Legends Rank Tracker: The 2026 Guide to Climbing

 League of Legends has one of the most tracked competitive ecosystems in gaming.
-Yet most players track the wrong things.
+Yet most players track the wrong things — or track the right things but don't know how to act on them.
 Here's how to actually use data to climb in 2026.

 Beyond LP: What to Actually Track

 LP is an outcome metric.
-To improve, you need to track the inputs:
+To improve, you need to track the inputs that determine LP:

 Champion pool metrics:

-• Win rate per champion (min 20 games for reliability)
+• Win rate per champion (minimum 20 games for statistical reliability)

 • Performance on vs. off-meta picks